Jacob-Stevens-Haas/Jacob-Stevens-Haas.github.io/content/desiderata2.rst

 More than just reproducibility
 ############################################

-:title: Experimental Desiderata 2
+:title: Experimental Thoughts 2: Desiderata
 :tags: mitosis, experiments, research
-:category: Blog
+:category: Experiments
-:summary: What experiments should have
+:summary: What can we ask of experiments in an ideal world?
 :date: 2025-05-29 12:06